JeromeCHA/myinsta/README.md

 * [RxSwift](http://reactivex.io/)

 In this architecture, I used VIPER and RX.
-Therefore, each Interactor will create an observable, and the Presenter will be the observer.
-This will avoir multiple callbacks/delegates.
+Therefore, each Interactor will create an observable and the Presenter will be the observer.
+This will avoid multiple callbacks/delegates.

 Here is an example :